Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 Psychology projection is a defence mechanism used by a narcissist to defend their own ego against their own negative qualities, by denying the existence of their own inner faults and placing them onto others.
 A way of denying something they have done and passing it onto others.
 This can be thoughts, flaws, emotions, characteristics, actions and feelings that they don’t like within themselves.

-They do not want to be discovered for who they truly are.
+They do not want to be discovered for who they indeed are.
 They do not want to admit any wrongdoing.
 So with words, they spew all their faults onto you.

 They will exaggerate something you said as evidence, quote a third party as allies which could also be a lie, twist, distort and lie about reality.